CM2S/piglot/docs/joss_paper/paper.md

 ---
-title: 'piglot: an Open-source Package for Derivative-free Optimisation'
+title: 'piglot: an Open-source Package for Derivative-free Optimisation of Numerical Responses'
 tags:
   - Python
   - computational mechanics